If you are planning a trip to Italy anytime soon, then you may have wondered: “Is Milan worth visiting?”.

 - 07. It's a good base for trips to other popular Italian destinations

-- Reasons why you might opt out of visiting Milan, Italy
+- Reasons why you might opt out of visiting Milan

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

-No questions asked Milan is totally worth visiting for its impressive Duomo alone.
-On top of that, if you love to shop, then the city is definitely a good choice for you!
+Milan is totally worth visiting for its impressive Duomo alone.
+Additionally, if you love to shop, then the city is definitely a good choice!
 Having said that, if you are looking for an iconic Italian destination, full of history, culture, and architecturally rich, then you’re probably better off visiting Rome or Florence.

 I actually wrote a detailed post on whether to visit Florence or Milan, so check that out if you are debating between the two.